Math Software Online: MathScore.com

 Solve.

-each pack.
-How many stickers are there in all?
+There are 5 bags of cupcakes with 7 cupcakes in each bag.
+How many cupcakes are there in all?

 Complexity=5, Mode=divOnly